Improving TabPFN's Synthetic Data Generation by Integrating Causal Structure: Introduction

 Recent foundation models for tabular data, such as \gls{tabpfn}~\citep{hollmann2025accurate}, have shown promising results by pre-training on millions of synthetic datasets derived from \glspl{scm}~\citep{pearl2009causality}.
 Pre-training on such diverse datasets is particularly valuable when real data are limited, a common scenario in domains like healthcare.
 This advantage becomes even more important for synthetic data generation, which requires predicting all features rather than a single target variable as in traditional classification or regression tasks.
 Extensions of \gls{tabpfn}\footnote{\url{https://github.com/PriorLabs/tabpfn-extensions}} enable unsupervised, autoregressive generation of synthetic tabular data.
 However, \gls{tabpfn}'s autoregressive approach generates variables sequentially without explicitly accounting for causal structure.
 Although the model averages predictions over random permutations of the conditioning set, this mitigates but does not eliminate order sensitivity: during generation, each variable can only condition on features that appear earlier in the sequence.
 When the generation order conflicts with causal dependencies, particularly in the presence of colliders, the model may introduce spurious correlations that compromise the reliability of synthetic data.

 This work studies the autoregressive nature of \gls{tabpfn}-based synthetic data generation, identifies a fundamental limitation, and proposes methods to address it.
-Our contributions are as follows: \begin{enumerate} \item We demonstrate that \gls{tabpfn} synthetic data quality depends heavily on the order of the features in the input data due to the absence of causal reasoning, with this sensitivity persisting even at large training sizes. \item We propose causal conditioning strategies that leverage known or discovered causal structure, showing improvements for both full \gls{dag} knowledge and partial \gls{cpdag} information, when sufficiently oriented, across distributional quality metrics. \item We quantify how synthetic data errors propagate to treatment effect preservation, demonstrating substantial misestimation that could lead to incorrect decisions in applications such as drug development. \end{enumerate} All code, datasets, and detailed numerical results are publicly available.\footnote{\url{https://github.com/DavideTugnoli/tabpfn-causal-synthetic}}
+Our contributions are as follows: \begin{enumerate} \item We demonstrate that \gls{tabpfn} synthetic data quality depends heavily on the order of the features in the input data due to the absence of causal reasoning, with this sensitivity persisting even at large training sizes. \item We propose causal conditioning strategies that leverage known, partially known, or discovered causal structure at inference time, without parameter updates.
+We show improvements over vanilla \gls{tabpfn} for both full \gls{dag} knowledge and the \gls{opdag} across distributional quality metrics, while structure discovered from data has no consistent effect and its potential benefit depends on how well the causal structure is recovered. \item We quantify how synthetic data errors propagate to treatment effect preservation, demonstrating substantial misestimation that could lead to incorrect decisions in applications such as drug development. \end{enumerate} All code, datasets, and detailed numerical results are publicly available.\footnote{\url{https://github.com/DavideTugnoli/tabpfn-causal-synthetic}}